WilliamVida/GraphTheoryProject/README.md

 https://web.microsoftstream.com/video/77e5ecd7-96c5-43ba-a11e-8399d44c87c9 - A video building fragments of automata using the construction. <br/>
 https://web.microsoftstream.com/video/f4bc3634-b94f-4c15-b2c1-70cccd874c54 - A video using the automaton to match strings. <br/>
 https://web.microsoftstream.com/video/dc439334-70cd-45b1-944b-af59c16f7d3a - A video on how to test and cleaning up Python code. <br/>
-All the video above were recorded by Dr Ian McLoughlin.
+All the videoes above were recorded by Dr Ian McLoughlin.
 Much of the code is based on the videos above.
-His lectures also helped me in understanding the concepts of this project. https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton - This page is about NFAs. <br/>
+His lectures also helped me in understanding the concepts of this project. <br/>
+https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton - This page is about NFAs. <br/>
 https://en.wikipedia.org/wiki/Shunting-yard_algorithm - This page is about the shunting yard algorithm. <br/>
 https://en.wikipedia.org/wiki/Regular_expression - This page is about regular expressions and its history, syntax and implementations. <br/>